See you in the new year!

 This was the first weekend of the heavy snow in the UK and getting the train to Brighton from London was long and busy but was definitely worth it.

 We were met with a steady flow of people throughout the day despite the weather, including a very dedicated attendee, Margaret Sharrow who had driven over from Aberystwyth especially!
 Margaret's blog of her day can be found here with a video of the end results too.
+It was great to be in the heart of Brighton for the day - just opposite the magnificent Royal Pavilion and we later got to check out the Duke of York Cinema - a fantastic old Picturehouse in the city centre.

 We were especially pleased to be in the museum just as an exhibition dedicated to the exploration of colour in film opened, with Len Lye's A Colour Box on display with a great description by the Daily Herald as pictured above.